Federated mmWave Beam Selection Utilizing LIDAR Data: Introduction

 \section{Introduction}

-Millimeter wave (mmWave) is a promising technology for high data rate vehicular communications.
-However, efficient beam selection in mmWave vehicle-to-infrastructure (V2I) networks is challenging due to the overhead imposed by the beam search process.
-Recently it was shown that side information from sensors mounted on the connected vehicles can be exploited to reduce the beam-selection overhead for mmWave links.
-The position information from vehicles is used in \cite{1, 2, 3, 4}, while out-of-band measurements are used in \cite{5, 6} for efficient mmWave beam selection.
-Information from a radar located in the infrastructure is shown to be beneficial for mmWave link establishment in \cite{7}.
+Millimeter wave (mmWave) is a promising technology for high data rate vehicle-to-infrastructure (V2I) communications.
+However, efficient beam selection in mmWave communications is challenging due to the overhead imposed by the beam search process.
+Recently it was shown that side information from sensors mounted on vehicles can be exploited to reduce the beam-selection overhead for mmWave links.
+For instance, position information can be used to query the most prominent mmWave beams \cite{1}.
+Inertial sensors placed on vehicle's antenna arrays enable efficient antenna element configuration by tracking the orientation of the vehicle \cite{brambilla2019inertial}.
+Furthermore, position and motion information can be jointly processed to further reduce the alignment overhead \cite{8277251}.
+From the infrastructure side, a radar located at the base station (BS) can help estimate the direction of arrival and aid the beam search \cite{7}.
+Spatial information obtained from out of band measurements is exploited in \cite{5, 6, Sub6G1, Sub6G2} where \cite{Sub6G1, Sub6G2} used sub-6GHz channel measurements to train neural network (NN)s for mmWave beamforming.
+Vision-aided approaches are considered in \cite{vision, alrabeiah2020millimeter, Alkhateeb}.
+BSs equipped with cameras are proposed to employ computer vision and deep learning techniques to predict mmWave blockage and beam strength in \cite{alrabeiah2020millimeter}.
+The authors in \cite{Alkhateeb} build a panoramic point cloud from images taken within the cellular coverage area.
+This point cloud is then input to a neural network (NN) to predict the optimal beams.

-The use of light detection and ranging (LIDAR) technology is considered in \cite{8, 9}.
-LIDAR uses a laser to scan the environment and generates a three-dimensional (3D) image with pixels indicating relative positions from the sensor \cite{10}.
-Data from the LIDAR sensors mounted on vehicles can be exploited for improved beam-selection in mmWave V2I communications.
-On the other hand, the lack of analytical models that can relate LIDAR outputs to mmWave channels motivates employing a neural network (NN)-based approach to this problem.
-In \cite{8, 9}, a NN architecture is trained over simultaneous LIDAR and ray-tracing channel datasets with a top-$K$ classification accuracy metric to identify $K$ beam directions that include the beam pair with the best channel condition between the vehicle and the base station (BS) with the highest probability.